kielsvu/test/README.md

 # Jhner.dev

-Personal portfolio for Agustin Jhoner.
+Personal portfolio for Jhner Torres

 ## Vercel

 This project is a standalone Next.js site.
-It does not require Supabase, a database, authentication, or environment variables.
+It does require Supabase, a database, authentication, and environment variables.

 Build command: `npm run build`